mcecode/meme-party/README.md

 # Meme Party

-> A fun site that shows random memes from reddit.
+A fun site that shows random memes from reddit.

->
-> Site is live at <https://mcecode.github.io/meme-party/>.
+The site is live at <https://mcecode.github.io/meme-party/>.

 This was supposed to be a short local project, but after a while I decided that it would be a good avenue to try to use and learn Git, webpack, GitHub, and SCSS, among other technologies.
 As such, I now plan to update/refactor the code and add features whenever I can (see [Todo](#todo) section below).